 Over the last decades after the Republic of Latvia regained independence there has been significant changes in the country development.
 There has been established a democratic country, advancing a new base of regulatory enactments to ensure development of the country, as well as devoting major effort to the development of civil society.
 Taking into account the positive changes, as well as necessity of the continuous process development, there is a need to encourage the system of regional improvement in the country, in the direction that would make local communities in its lowest territorial levels to participate more actively in decision-making as well as to participate in the development of its area.
-This article aims to look at the current situation in the involvement of local communities in the progression of local territories and to present proposals for public involvement models pate more actively in decision-making as well as to participate in the development of its area.
+This article aims to look at the current situation in the involvement models pate more actively in decision-making as well as to participate in the development of local territories and to present proposals for public involvement models pate more actively in decision-making as well as to participate in the development of local territories and to present proposals for public involvement models pate more actively in decision-making as well as to participate in the development of local territories and to present proposals for public involvement models pate more actively in decision-making as well as to participate in the development of local territories and to present proposals for public involvement models pate more actively in decision-making as well as to participate in the development of its area.